 Sunset Glow Bamboo

-Sunset Glow Bamboos is vastly different from its popular cousin.
+When comapred to its popular cousin, Sunset Glow Bamboo is vastly different.
 This small-space filling bamboo maintains a quick growth rate while reaching its mature height 8 feet.
 Sunset Glow Bamboo has slender red stems on which grow several narrow, pointed green leaves.
 This clumping Bamboo is easy to limit to small areas, and it grows well throughout most of the United States, in Zones 5-9.

 Multiplex Bamboo is sometimes referred to as ‘Hedge Bamboo’.
 This cold-hardy, non-invasive Bamboo Tree variety grows into a luscious green privacy screen on property lines with ease.
 Preferring subtropical regions in the USDA Hardiness Zones 7-10, Multiplex Bamboo prefers full sun, and it can grow well either in a garden or container.